mkdir-helen/edit-image/README.md

 ## Challenges
-The biggest challenge I encountered was integrating Cloudinary.
+The biggest challenge I encountered was integrating Cloudinary.<br>
 Cloudinary is a site which enables uploading, storing, manipulating, and delivering images and videos.
-Cloudinary seemed very useful for editing and transforming images in React.
-I wanted to integrate the cropping feature from React Image Crop and other editing features from Cloudinary.
-The problem was that the Cloudinary's image source was only limited to cloudinary image URLs.
+I chose Cloudinary because it seemed useful for editing and transforming images on live in React, and I thought it would be a nice additional feature that will go with cropping images.<br>
+The challenge was that the Cloudinary's image source was only limited to cloudinary image URLs, and the preview image for the image crop was in base64.
 So with the help of some tutorials and codes, I was able to find a way to convert canvas images to Base64 to image files to URLs.
 I decided to upload images to Cloudinary to retrieve the image URL every time a user wanted to save the cropped image and edit them further.
-I have considered updating images in Cloudinary instead of uploading a new file each time, but uploading seemed the more time efficient option, so I stuck to uploading and deleting images along the editing process.
+I have considered updating images in Cloudinary instead of uploading a new file each time, but uploading seemed the more time efficient option.

 ## Future Additions
- * Be able to update images rather than creating newly edited images
+ * Be able to update images in place of creating newly edited images
  *

 ## Acknowledgments
-### Shoaib Bhimani - Setting up Cloudinary in Node
+### Shoaib Bhimani - Setting up thanCloudinary in Node
   * [Youtube link](https://www.youtube.com/watch?v=9R4A0-FjG-M&t=227s&list=LLuBSaJZeyAPVxIYzUrBUp1A&index=2)
   (The language is in Hindi but the video was easy to follow along and understand)
   * [GitHub Code](https://github.com/shoaibcode/express-handler/tree/upload-image-part1)